immortalized/GameOfLife/README.md

 # GameOfLife
-Basic console implementation of Conway's Game Of Life.
+Basic C# console implementation of Conway's Game Of Life.
 ## Usage
 ### With randomized initializtion
 ```C#